userfaultfd

 operation.

-This operation allows a handshake between the kernel and user space
+This operation allows a tw-step handshake between the kernel and user space

-to determine the API version and supported features.
+to determine what API version and features the kernel supports,

 This operation must be performed before any of the other